calchris421/Beatrice/Lironia/4th Great war/Timeline.md

 1219 Sol's Peak 31st - Nifan reinforces Servona
 1219 Resting Moon 7th - The Alliance take Sturfalen
-1219 Resting Moon 15th - Lysund begin to push into Drastvan from the north 1219 Hearthfire 10th - Servona forces take soldaria and over throw its government 1219 Hearthfire 21st - Orders for Valienta forces to return home reaches the front lines most decide to remain and fight.
+1219 Resting Moon 15th - Lysund begin to push into Drastvan from the north 1219 Hearthfire 10th - Servona forces take Soldaria and over throw its government 1219 Hearthfire 21st - Orders for Valienta forces to return home reaches the front lines most decide to remain and fight.
 1219 Frost Fall 9th - The newly established Valienta government join The Alliance 1219 Frost Fall 18th - Alliance forces surround Strasheim and its forces surrender on threat of being wiped out.